MartinPankraz/DSAGTechXChange25/2-copilot-agents/student/Quest2.md

 ![Create new connection](../../1-copilot-getting-started/images/CreateNewConnection.jpg)

 > [!Note]
-> If you are using SAP's Public Demo system *ES5*, then OData Base URI: https://sapes5.sapdevcenter.com/sap/opu/odata/iwbep/GWSAMPLE_BASIC
+> If you are using SAP's Public Demo system *ES5*, then OData Base URI is: https://sapes5.sapdevcenter.com/sap/opu/odata/iwbep/GWSAMPLE_BASIC

 From the *OData Entity name* drop down select *SalesOrderSet*